decodelabs/wellspring/docs/meta/spec.md

 - It does not intercept or handle exceptions from user autoloaders.
 - It does not validate callable signatures (any callable accepted by `spl_autoload_register()` is accepted).
 - It gracefully handles edge cases (e.g., empty autoloader queue, missing callables) by falling back to SPL behaviour.
+- Queue remapping errors are handled internally and do not affect the autoload chain.

 ---